ChapelR/noble-avatar-js/docs/8-CSS-Reference.md

 ### Portrait CSS

 `div.noble-wrapper` is the container element onto which the png layers of each image are layered.
 To change the size or position of the image, you'll want to use this selector.
-Each portrait further has a number of individual layers, each one uses the `div.noble-wrapper div.layer` selector.
+Each portrait further has a number of individual layers (9 in all), each of which uses the `div.noble-wrapper div.layer` selector.
 The images are laid in order, meaning we don't use z-index to order them.
-In general, there should be any reason to mess with the layers as doing so could cause them to fail to lay properly.
+In general, there shouldn't be any reason to mess with the layers as doing so could cause them to fail to lay properly.

 The basic portrait CSS looks like this:
 ```css